Ultra-Orthodox / Haredi - Military Service

 Minister Barak also highlighted his order to accelerate the recruitment of the ultra-orthodox, through expanding and increasing the designated tracks for this community.
 In the long run, this will contribute to the vocational training and important integration of the ultra-orthodox community into Israel's labor market.
 With this, the minister instructed the army to 'deepen the means of enforcement' against those who shirk their responsibilities.

-In parallel to this, the defense establishment will promote the reform of the payment scheme for soldiers of the IDF; with the emphasis on a scaled framework, whereby the highest level reaches the minimum wage.
+In parallel to this, the defense establishment would promote the reform of the payment scheme for soldiers of the IDF; with the emphasis on a scaled framework, whereby the highest level reaches the minimum wage.
 Minister Barak noted: "It is of the utmost importance that those who serve and bear the burden of our security are rewarded appropriately."

 |Join the GlobalSecurity.org mailing list|